 Corporate Partnerships: Turning Surplus into School Donation for SDG 4 Quality Education

 Every business generates surplus resources, IT devices, furniture, books, and other materials.
-Too often, these items are discarded even though they are still usable.
-Instead of treating them as waste, companies can turn them into opportunity through School Donation programs.
+Too often, these items are discarded even though they remain usable.
+Instead of treating them as waste, companies can transform them into opportunity through School Donation programs.

 By donating surplus items to schools and community learning centers, businesses directly support SDG 4 Quality Education, reduce waste, and strengthen their ESG commitments.
-At Ecosage, we specialize in helping organizations design Surplus Donation programs that create measurable social and environmental value.
+At EcoSage, we help organizations design Surplus Donation programs that create measurable social and environmental value.
+These programs also help companies demonstrate authentic community engagement, which increasingly influences stakeholder trust and long-term brand resilience.

 Why Surplus Donation Creates Impact